Lots of muscle competing at Stampede event - Red Deer Advocate

 At five feet seven inches and with muscular shoulders and arms, her powerlifting background is obvious.

-“I’m a little bit bigger so people usually ask what I do and what sport I play,” Lockhart told The Canadian Press.
+“I’m a little bit bigger so people usually ask what I do and what sport I play,” Lockhart said.
 “They look a little bit confused and then I tell them and usually have to explain what it is.”

 She was invited to try the strongwoman competition in 2014 — the first year it was introduced in Canada.